 where $\{(x_j^k, y_j^k)\}_{k=1}^{4}$ represents the locations of 4 corners of bounding box $o_j$ in BEV detection map.
 Given the current-frame low-confidence bounding boxes set $\mathbf{O}_{e,i}^{t_{k}} \in \mathbf{Y}_{e,i}^{t_{k}}$, the ego CAV will generate BEV flow $\mathbf{I}_{e,i}^{t_{k}}$ by iteratively matching the bounding boxes in each historical frame.
 As shown in Algorithm \ref{alg:GCP}, the matching process is a chain-based process, which means that we first find the best-matched bounding boxes $\mathbf{B}_{e,i}^{t_{k-1}}$ in $\mathbf{Y}_{e,i}^{t_{k-1}}$ for $\mathbf{O}_{e,i}^{t_{k}}$, then we keep searching for the best matched bounding boxes $\mathbf{B}_{e,i}^{t_{k-2}}$ in $\mathbf{Y}_{e,i}^{t_{k-2}}$ for $\mathbf{B}_{e,i}^{t_{k-1}}$, until the $K$-th frame has been matched.
 During this process, not all the bounding boxes in $\mathbf{O}_{e,i}^{t_{k}}$ in $\mathbf{Y}_{e,i}^{t_{k}}$ can be matched up to the $K$-th frame, we call the successfully matched bounding boxes as the candidate BEV flow $\mathbf{I}_{c}^{t_{k}}$.
 LSTM-AE is used to reconstruct it for further temporal consistency check.
 As for the unmatched BEV flow $\mathbf{I}_{u}^{t_{k}}$, they will result in additional time anomaly penalties.
 To maintain computational efficiency, we cache the historical matching chains for each tracked flow.
 This significantly reduces the computational complexity as previously established matches can be directly reused without re-computation, making the chain matching process highly efficient in practice.
 Note that consecutive $K$ frames are not always completely available for chain matching.
-There are two cases when the frame cache is not enough for chain matching. \begin{itemize} \item \textbf{Case 1:} The ego CAV may have not collected up to $K$ frames of neighboring CAVs at the early stage.
-In this case, we only use spatial consistency to check the malicious agent until the cached messages are up to $K$ frames. \item \textbf{Case 2:} Certain frames of neighboring CAVs have been identified as malicious messages and are thereby discarded.
-In this case, we use Kalman Filter (KF) \citep{10517905} for interpolation (Please refer to Appendix \ref{appendix:Kalman}).
-We also set a maximum consecutive interpolation limit of $L$ to avoid the cumulative error.
-Once the consecutive interpolation frames exceed the limit $L$, all the cached frames will be refreshed. \end{itemize}
+There are two cases when the frame cache is not enough for chain matching.

+\ding{182} \textit{Case 1:} The ego CAV may have not collected up to $K$ frames of neighboring CAVs at the early stage.
+In this case, we only use spatial consistency to check the malicious agent until the cached messages are up to $K$ frames.